Objectives of the Program

 - The principal must agree to initial training hosted by PSI.

-MAP Program Eligibility Requirements Overview—submitted by the DOD:
+MAP Program Eligibility Requirements Overview—submitted by the Director of Development:

 - Work with the principal to ensure board training, involvement, and giving.